SkepticMystic/MathMap/Math Map Vault/Contributor Notes/Sample Note.md

 All notes should strive to be as atomized as possible while still being reasonably self-contained.
 If you've got three or four related small topics, consider joining them all together under a common umbrella in a single note.
 Try to keep explanations as simple and redundant as possible.
 Make sure to imply nothing: say everything explicitly.
 Use no topics which haven't been previously covered (if you notice you have relied on something not yet covered, add it to the 'Add These' document).

-If you don't know where to put a note, put it in Unfinished notes.
+Please link to all notes you create from Incomplete Notes, so a project manager can link them into the map.
 Try not to link to any other notes in the 'body' of the note: we're not trying to create a web of connected ideas but a straightforward progression of ideas.
 Giving people many choices of where to go at each note will likely confuse them.

 ---